NvChad/NvChad/README.md

 - Hidden theme toggle
 - Ruler at the 80th character
 - Show by default relative line numbers
-- Horizontal terminal heigth at 50%
+- Horizontal terminal height at 50%

 ## Installation